lizmat/articles/5to6-sigils.md

     # Perl 6
     my @a is YourClass = 1,2,3;

-In Perl 5, *tied* arrays are notoriously slow.
+In Perl 5, *tied* arrays are notoriously slow compared to "normal" arrays.
 In Perl 6, arrays are similarly slow at startup.
 Fortunately, Rakudo Perl 6 optimizes hot code paths by inlining and JITting opcodes to machine code where possible (and with recent advancements in the optimizer, this happens more, sooner and better).

 % - Hash vs Associative
 =======================